According to medical experts, high cholesterol is tied to heart disease and is the most common cause of death around the world

 Single Serve5,177% Higher

-Acids in coffee are often responsible for stomach upset and can even lead to heartburn and aggravate acid reflux.
+Acids in coffee may be responsible for stomach upset and can even lead to heartburn and aggravate acid reflux.
 According to the Cleveland Clinic, 1 out of every 10 adults experiences heartburn one or more times per week.
 Such frequency can indicate GERD.
 According to healthline.com cold brew coffee has a lower amounts of acids, which may make it an acceptable choice for those with GERD or heartburn.
 However, not all cold brew is created equal.
 For example cold brewing using a French press shows 31% more Titratable (an approximation of the Total Acidity of a solution) acids than our cold extraction method.

 French Press31.3% Higher